 Note: This blog post is the second in a series on AI and how to leverage it managing and measuring your Security Awareness, Culture and Human Risk efforts.
 This post introduces you to Generative AI.
-In this post I use ChatGPT as the example but similar Generative AI solutions include Google Bard and Microsoft Bing.
-To learn more about AI, Generative AI and the different sub-fields, I recommend you first read this blog post which provides an overview.
+In this post, I use ChatGPT as the example but similar Generative AI solutions include Google Bard and Microsoft Bing.
+You can access the other blog posts from this series below.

 What is Generative AI?